-The Company uses the Black-Scholes option pricing model to estimate the fair value of stock options granted to employees and expects to continue to use this option valuation model upon the required adoption of FASB Statement No. 123 (revised 2004), "Share-Based Payment" ("FAS 123(R)") effective January 1, 2006.
+The Company uses the Black-Scholes option pricing model to estimate the fair value of stock options granted to employees and expects to continue to use this option valuation model upon the required adoption of FASB

+Statement No. 123 (revised 2004), "Share-Based Payment" ("FAS 123(R)") effective January 1, 2006.
 Because FAS 123(R) must be applied not only to new awards but also to previously granted awards that are not fully vested on the effective date, and because the Company adopted FAS 123 using the prospective transition method (which applied only to awards granted, modified or settled after the adoption date), compensation costs for some previously granted awards that were not recognized under FAS 123 will be recognized under FAS 123(R).
 The Company estimates that the additional compensation expense related to unvested grants that were issued prior to January 1, 2003 will not be material upon adoption of FAS 123(R).
-Had the Company adopted FAS 123(R) in prior periods, the impact of that standard would have approximated the impact of FAS 123 as described in the transition and Disclosure " ("FAS 148").
-In accordance with the transitional disclosure provisions of FASB 148, the following table sets out the effect on the Company's net (loss) income and (loss) earnings per share for all reported periods had the compensation cost been calculated based upon the fair value method recommended in FAS 123:
+Had the Company adopted FAS 123(R) in prior periods, the impact of that standard would have approximated the impact of FAS 123 as described in the transitional disclosure provisions of FASB Statement No. 148, "Accounting for Stock-Based Compensation - Transition and Disclosure" ("FAS 148").
+In accordance with the transitional disclosure provisions of FAS 148, the following table sets out the effect on the Company's net (loss) income and (loss) earnings per share for all reported periods had the compensation cost been calculated based upon the fair value method recommended in FAS 123: